jeeachoi/EBSeq_Shiny/README.md

 - OutputPP_MultiCond.csv: Output with posterior probability of being in each pattern, followed by Real FC, posterior FC, and normalized expression values
 - OutputMAP_MultiCond.csv: The most likely pattern of each gene

+## Note
+User should select a "Output Folder" in the GUI

 ## License
 This project is licensed under the terms of the Apache License 2.0